WICG/pwa-url-handler/handle_links/explainer.md

 ```

 * `preferred`: the user agent should open in-scope links within the installed application.
-* `not-preferred`: the use agent must not open links within the installed applications.
+* `not-preferred`: the user agent should not open links within the installed application.
-* `auto`: The behavior is up to the user agent to decide what works best for the platform.
+* `auto`: The user agent may select the appropriate behavior for the platform.

-The  options indicate the developer's link handling preference: `auto` is the default and allows the browser implementation to choose between `preferred` and `not-preferred`. `preferred` opens all link within scope in the installed web app and `not-preferred` allows for links to not be handled by the app.
+These options indicate an app's link handling preference.
+They should be seen as suggestions from an app to the user agent.
+* `auto`: Default value if `handle_links` is not found in the manifest.
+The user agent may choose between `preferred` and `not-preferred`.
+* `preferred`: The user agent should handle links using matching app clients and may promote link handling behavior.
+* `not-preferred`: The user agent should not handle links using matching app clients and may not promote link handling behavior.

 ## Privacy and Security Considerations